piyushwattamwar/To-Do-List/README.md

 # To-Do-List
-To-Do List Application
+To-Do List Application.
 It is build using HTML,CSS and JavaScript
-It is practice project to improve skills
+It is a practice project to improve skills